-The second and third example URLs contain a sort parameter ("?sort=color" or "?sort=price") .
-That creates a slight difference between these pages (in the way the products listed are sorted).
+These three pages are duplicates.
+The second and third example URLs contain a sort parameter ("?sort=color" or "?sort=price"), which creates only a slight difference between these pages (in the way the products listed are sorted).
 But these pages would still have the same products, the same images, the same text, and, likely, the same title and description tags.

 With that much similarity, these three URLs would be considered duplicate versions of the same page.
 That duplication may confuse Google as their robots try to decide which pages to show in search results.
 In many cases, the page Google may choose to show in the search results may not be the same page you would prefer people find.
 In this example, you may prefer people find the first URL instead of the sorted versions of the page.
 In some cases, Google may also penalize your website for duplicated content.

-There are many ways to resolve duplicate content, including adding redirects to consolidate the three versions into one, removing the duplicated pages altogether (see our article about avoiding errors when removing pages), or rewriting the duplicated page to make it more distinct.
+There are many ways to resolve duplicate content.
+One option is to add redirects to consolidate multiple versions of a page into just one page.
+For example, you could redirect the URL /product-list.html?sort=price to /product-list.html.
+You can also remove the duplicated pages altogether (see our article about avoiding errors when removing pages).
+You can also rewrite the duplicated page to make each more distinct and unique.

 When you have duplicate versions of a page, as in the example of the above, a canonical tag (more officially called a canonical link element) communicates to search engines which URL you prefer using.

-In the above example, you might consider the first URL to be the official or preferred version because it does not have a sort parameter which makes the URL look nicer.
-However, if sorting by color is the most popular choice for your users, you might prefer the canonical URL be the second URL instead.
+In the above example, you might consider the first URL (/product-list.html) to be the official or preferred version.
+This URL does not have a sort parameter which makes the URL look nicer and this page might list the products in the order you’d prefer most people see.
+However, if sorting by color is the most popular choice for your visitors, you might prefer the canonical URL be /product-list.html?sort=color instead.
 Alternatively, you may find that the third URL (sorted by price) gets the most attention from other websites or on social networks and therefore the third version might make more sense as the canonical URL.

 After you select the canonical version of the URL, the canonical tag needs to be added to each potentially duplicated page.
 In the example above, any duplicated URLs would contain a canonical tag referencing the canonical URL you selected.